 About DLC+

-Digital Literary Cultures, known as DLC+, is an open-access research network and resource for scholars exploring digital literary culture broadly defined.
+Digital Literary Cultures, known as DLC+, is an open-access research network and resource for scholars of digital literary culture broadly defined

 Our network is interested in literary engagements with everything from novel cultural productions like instapoetry to nostalgia for obsolescent media to artificial intelligence and computational methods.
 DLC+ provides research resources for a host of topics related to social media, digital culture, and literature as it adapts to emerging communications technologies and digital environments.

-Camilla Holm is finalizing her PhD in Library and Information Science at Oslo Metropolitan University (OsloMet), Norway.
-The thesis focuses on the platformization of cultural production of poetry from a media ecological perspective.
-The project also involves the use of methods from the digital and computational humanities.
-She is one of the founders and current leaders of the Norwegian national research network for digital humanities and culture organization.
-Her research interests include social media, digital literature, pop culture, and the use of digital methods in research.
-You may reach her at [email protected] or follow her on BlueSky at @supercamilla.
+CAMILLA HOLM SOELSETH, Co-Founder and Co-Director of DLC+, has a PhD in Library and Information Science from Oslo Metropolitan University (OsloMet), Norway, where she is currently employed as an assistant professor.
+She is the current head of the Norwegian national research network for digital humanities and culture organization (DHKO), as well as elected secretary of the organization Digital Humanities in the Nordic and Baltic Countries (DHNB).
+She is also a curator of Oslo International Poetry Festival.
+Her research interests include social media, digital literature, pop culture, cultural metadata, and the use of digital methods in research.
+You may reach her at [email protected] or follow her on BlueSky at @supercamilla.bsky.social.

-Magdalena Elisabeth Korecka is a PhD candidate and research associate in the ERC project “Poetry in the Digital Age” at the Universität Hamburg in Germany.
+MAGDALENA KORECKA, Network Officer of DLC+, is a PhD candidate and research associate in the ERC project “Poetry in the Digital Age” at the Universität Hamburg in Germany.
 In her dissertation, she investigates the interrelation of visual aesthetics and platformization in socially engaged (e.g. feminist) poetry in English, German, and Polish across several social media platforms through a mixed methods approach.
 She co-organized (with Dr. Wiebke Vorrath) the conference “Poetry and Contemporary Visual Culture / Lyrik und zeitgenössische Visuelle Kultur” (May 2022) and co-edited a subsequent publication.
 With degrees in “Anglophone Literatures and Cultures” as well as “Journalism and Communication Science” (Universität Wien), her research interests include post-digital socio-political aesthetic spaces, including poetry and art, as well as the methodological and ethical implications of researching them.
-You may reach her at [email protected] or follow on Twitter at @m_e_korecka
+You may reach her at [email protected] or follow on Twitter at @m_e_korecka.